ctkelley/HalfTime/README.md

 __HalfTime__ is the repo for the half precision stuff I am doing for particle transport.
-The main even is an IJulia notebook.
+The main event is an IJulia notebook.

 ## Dependencies
 To run this notebook you will need to install these packages